atharva-khewle/chat_website/README.md

 #### Feedback

 Your feedback is vital in shaping the future of OrinChat.
-Please share your suggestions, feedback, or ideas at [insert contact information].
+Please share your suggestions, feedback or any ideas.